I-Al-Istannen/EventTracer/README.md

 # About

 This is a simple plugin which instruments the `SimplePluginManager#fireEvent` method using ByteBuddy.
-It then intercepts any fired event, replaces it with a dynamically generated proxy that logs method calls and hands it of.
+It then intercepts any fired event, replaces it with a dynamically generated proxy that logs method calls and hands it off.

 Finally, after `fireEvent` is done, it reports the results (method calls) in its own `AuditEvent`.
 This enables you to easily debug what plugins are messing with your event and what they are doing.